 Claim: Fireball whisky is being recalled due to concerns over a dangerous ingredient.

-TRUE: Some Scandinavian state agencies recalled Fireball whisky until they could determine if it met local regulations regarding propylene glycol content.
+WHAT'S TRUE: In 2014, some Scandinavian state agencies recalled Fireball whisky until they could determine if it met local regulations regarding propylene glycol content.

 There is some information coming through from unknown media sources and social media (namely, Facebook), that Fireball Whiskey is being pulled from shelves in Europe do to high levels of propylene glycol in the beverage.